Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Gorku, not being an electrical engineer apparently, furrowed his brow.
 "I take it ‘das a lotta voom?"

 "It’s an *absurd* amount of voom," Bruuk chittered.
 She hadn’t had much chance to socialize with him yet, as he was far too devoted to things other than tacos lately.
 Too bad, really.
-She normally didn’t go in for brownfurs because...well.
+She normally didn’t go in for brownfurs because... well.
 The memories were still a bit raw.
 But Bruuk?
 Somehow he didn’t trigger that in her.
 It wasn’t just because he was short for a brownie, either.

 Hmm.
 She flicked her ears, considering.
 Then she remembered her tacos and got back to work.